joegelay/kindcard-frontend/README.md

 # KindCard

 I started the KindCard project to answer the question - "How much impact can a single act of kindness have?"
 I've always loved doing kind things for strangers, and I believe that one kind action can have a sort of "ripple effect" that promotes many more.
-I'm always curious about how to quantifity the abstract, and thus KindCard was born!
+I'm always curious about how to quantify the abstract, and thus KindCard was born!

 As of May 2020, hundreds of cards are in circulation in at least 7 different countries.
 The original version of the website was a simple landing page and form so that people could submit stories when they received a card.
 With the added visualization and interactivity of the new site, I hope that cards will be logged even more.
 <br />